SofianeHamlaoui/SofianeHamlaoui/README.md

 ## :octocat: About me

 - 👩🏻 Pronouns: `he/him`
-- 👀 Want to learn how ❓ To control humans 👀
+- 👀 Want to learn how ❓ To make the world a better place
 - 🌱 Learning `Everything`.
 - 💬 Ask me about `Cyber Security❓☞ [here](https://twitter.com/S0fianeHamlaoui).
 - ⚡ Fun fact: I drink more coffee than water.